Baton Rouge, LA

 Tai Chi with Master Tehuti

-This guided Tai Chi session is led by Master Tehuti at Focus & Flow.
-With over three decades of experience in Baduan Jin Chi Gong and Tai Chi, he began in Karate before moving into Tai Chi and Chi Gong, where he discovered benefits for his health, mind, and body.
-His goal is to continue studying and to teach those who want to learn these arts and the advantages they offer, and he will be sharing that knowledge in this class.
+This session offers Tai Chi instruction with Master Tehuti, who brings more than three decades of experience in the practicum of Baduan Jin Chi Gong and Tai Chi.
+His path began in karate and led to Tai Chi and Chi Gong, where he found significant benefits for his health, mind, and body.
+His purpose is to continue studying and to teach those who wish to learn these arts and their benefits.
+He will be sharing his knowledge at Focus & Flow.
 The cost is $35 per person.

 Music